balxor/rox/README.md

-# ROX Refine Reverse Engineering Notes
+# XOR Refine Reverse Engineering Notes

 This repository documents a client-side static reverse engineering pass focused on the refine system in ROX.